What does Miley Cyrus eat for Thanksgiving?? TWERKY!!

 If I want to be discreet with your snacks, simply sneak it away with your while nursing or pumping in a different room.
 It’s really easy to get 20g worth of shake, Greek yogurt, or jerky down in the time it takes to feed baby or pump.
 No one ever knew what I was doing or that I was on a special diet.

-Don’t weigh your food while visiting for the holidays (as if you needed to give your mother-in-law yet another reason to judge you).
+Be okay not tracking.
+But if you like to stay consistent and not break your streak, then definitely don’t weigh your food while visiting others for the holidays (as if you needed to give your mother-in-law yet another reason to judge you).
 Simply estimate the best that you can.

 A meat portion the size of a clenched fist is roughly 4 oz